Prepare your environment for A/B testing

 X-Algolia-UserToken request header.

-Once these steps are all done, you can then follow the Dashboard’s process to start, stop, and view your tests.
+Once these steps are completed, you can follow the dashboard’s process to start, stop, and view your tests.